METAL MANUFACTURES PTY LIMITED

-Customer information is stored in databases shared by the MML group (being MML Holdings Pty Ltd and its related bodies corporate) situated within Australia and equivalent jurisdictions.
-MML may also disclose your personal information to companies that are part of the MML corporate family which may be located overseas (in which case your personal information will remain confidential and the purpose for which the information is collected and used will not change).
+Customer information is stored in databases shared by the MMPL group (and its related bodies corporate) situated within Australia and equivalent jurisdictions.
+MMPL may also disclose your personal information to companies that are part of the MMPL corporate family which may be located overseas (in which case your personal information will remain confidential and the purpose for which the information is collected and used will not change).

 We use secure servers in order to store your personal information and ensure proper data storage.
 We take all reasonable measures to protect personal information that we hold from misuse, loss, unauthorised access, modification or disclosure.

-In addition to sharing your information with the MML corporate family, we may store your data using overseas cloud storage products as well as other overseas information technology products and services, where we reasonably believe that the overseas recipient is subject to laws that protect the information in a substantially similar way to the Australian Privacy Principles.
-We will take reasonable steps to ensure that the overseas recipient does not breach the Australian Privacy Principles in relation to the information.
-We will only transfer personal information outside Australia to a third party recipient, if the recipient of the information agrees (or is compelled) to comply with privacy policies that are in accordance with (or are more stringent than) the Australian Privacy Principles.
+In addition to sharing your information with the MMPL corporate family, we may store your data using overseas cloud storage products as well as other overseas information technology products and services, where we reasonably believe that the overseas recipient is subject to laws that protect the information in a substantially similar way to the APP’s.
+We will take reasonable steps to ensure that the overseas recipient does not breach the APP’s in relation to the information.
+We will only transfer personal information outside Australia to a third-party recipient, if the recipient of the information agrees (or is compelled) to comply with privacy policies that are in accordance with (or are more stringent than) the APP’s.

 Where you apply to us for credit or propose to be a guarantor, one of our checks involves obtaining a credit report about you.